 Journal entries will be kept daily and should reflect work done both during and after class.
-They should include academic, emotional, creative, and intellectual comments.
-In the journal, students should prepare comments and notes on the assigned readings, commentary and reflection that will be used later in class discussions or in preparation for an exam.
+They should include the date they were taken and contain academic, emotional, creative, and intellectual commentary.
+In the journal, students should prepare comments and notes on the assigned reading/s, commentary and reflection that will be used later in class discussions or in preparation for an exam.
 Daily journal entries should summarize the notes that each student takes during class and while reading at home.
 The suggested format is the Modified Cornell Method.
 Journals will be turned in four times (See "Important Dates" above).